 Located in Silom, this little restaurant is run by an old South Indian lady, who almost made me feel like I was being fed by my own mother.
 The crispy Rava masala dosa was probably one of the best I’ve had in my life.

-Price Range: 200 THB per person on an average.
+Price Range: 200 THB per person on average.

-Price Range: Minimum 300 THB per person on an average.
+Price Range: Minimum 300 THB per person on average.